MacaScheer/toxic-sludge/README.md

 # Functionality

 - Toxic sludge moves through pipelines.
 Route the sludge through the town via the pipelines.
-- Pipe pieces can be manipulated by rotating them
+- Pipe pieces can be manipulated by rotating them.
 - If a pipe isn't connected correctly the sludge may leak out and poison the town's drinking water!

 <p align="center">